MikroElektronika/necto_demos/demos/sdk/demobaremetalmotor/project/README.md

 ## Software Support

-We provide code for demonstrating the usage of functions contained in Analog In driver library.
+We provide code for demonstrating the usage of functions of Bare Metal files.
 To run this example, follow these steps:

 1. Install the package from Package manager.
 2. Open example.